v1.2.0 Summary Chapter 6: Advanced tools 6. Introduction 6.13. Command line interface

 Parameter Description

--ie, --ignore-errors Ignore all errors and try to create as many as possible objects.
+-ie, --ignore-errors Ignores all errors and tries to create as many objects as possible.

--is, --import-sys-objs Import system built-in objects.
-This option causes the model to bloat due to the importing of unneeded objects.
+-is, --import-sys-objs Imports built-in system objects.
+This option may bloat the model due to importing unnecessary objects.

--cl, --comments-as-aliases Use objects comments as aliases.
-This option takes effect on objects graphically represented in the database model.
+-cl, --comments-as-aliases Uses objects' comments as aliases.
+This option affects objects graphically represented in the database model.

--fo, --filter-objects [FILTER] Causes the import process to import only those objects matching the filter(s).
-The FILTER should be in the form type:pattern:mode.
+-fo, --filter-objects [FILTER] Imports only objects matching the filter(s).
+The FILTER must be formatted as type:pattern:mode.

--om, --only-matching Causes only objects matching the provided filter(s) to be imported.
-Those not matching filter(s) are discarded.
+-om, --only-matching Imports only objects matching the provided filter(s).
+Objects not matching the filter(s) are discarded.

--mn, --match-by-name Causes the objects matching to be performed over their names instead of their signature ([schema].[name]).
+-mn, --match-by-name Performs object matching based on their names instead of their signature ([schema].[name]).

--fc, --force-children [OBJECTS] Forces the importing of children objects related to tables/views/foreign tables matched by the filter(s).
-The OBJECTS is a comma-separated list of types.
+-fc, --force-children [OBJECTS] Forces importing children objects related to tables/views/foreign tables matched by the filter(s).
+Provide a comma-separated list of types.

--d, --debug-mode Run import in debug mode printing all queries executed in the server.
+-d, --debug-mode Runs the import in debug mode, printing all queries executed on the server.

 Diff options